Last updated: June 18, 2026

 Backup options while applications are pending

-While you wait, call 211 California and ask for disability-related food delivery, diapers, medical transportation, respite, utility help, and local parent support.
+While you wait, ask for help from every system that touches your child’s daily life.
 Ask your child’s clinic for a social worker.
-Ask the school for a meeting if absences, behavior, nursing needs, or transportation are causing problems.
-Ask your regional center or Family Resource Center whether there are parent trainings or support groups in your county.
+Ask the school for a meeting if absences, behavior, nursing needs, transportation, or therapy gaps are causing problems.
+Ask your regional center or Family Resource Center whether there are parent trainings, support groups, respite options, or intake clinics in your county.

 Phone scripts

-“My child has a disability or special health need.
+Hello, my child has a disability or special health need.
 I need help with referrals, therapy, medical equipment, transportation, and care coordination.
-Can you assign a case manager and tell me what records you need?”
+Can you assign a case manager and tell me what records you need?

 Calling IHSS